-I first became engrossed in the battle against health disparities while taking an Introduction to Health Disparities course at Rutgers University, my alma mater.
+I first became engrossed in the battle against health disparities while taking an introduction to Health Disparities course at Rutgers University, my alma mater.
 I remember feeling enraged and misinformed.
 I was aware that the social determinants of health affect a person’s health, functioning, and quality of life outcomes – however, the extent of the disparities that were highlighted in the literature still baffled me.
 I wanted to know why health disparities were so widespread in minority communities across the nation, and I wanted to figure out a way that I could contribute to help bridge this gap.

 I believe understanding information in the medical field should not be a luxury, but something easy to access for all that seek it.
-Preventative measures, nutritional facts, vaccines, and much more should be information that is understood by the masses and specifically those who it negatively affects at a higher rate.
-As a Hispanic and African American, I feel it necessary to help our fight for a healthier future and I am hopeful Why The Gap can help serve that purpose.
+Preventative measure, nutritional facts, vaccines, and much more should be information that is understood by the masses and specifically those who it negatively affects at a higher rate.
+As a Hispanic and African American, I feel it is necessary to help our fight for a healthier future and I am hopeful Why The Gap can help serve that purpose.